theinterned/batucada/README.rst

 Next, you'll need to install ``virtualenv`` and ``pip`` if you don't already have them.
 Using `virtualenvwrapper`_ is also recommended. ::

-   sudo easy_install virtualenv
-   sudo easy_install pip
-   pip install virtualenvwrapper
+   sudo easy_install --upgrade virtualenv; sudo easy_install --upgrade pip; sudo pip install --upgrade virtualenvwrapper

 Be sure to configure your shell so that pip knows where to find your virtual environments: ::